 Aelle killed Ragnar Lothbrok by throwing him into a pit of snakes.
 This act led to the formation of the Great Heathen army by the sons of Ragnar who vowed to avenge the death of their father.

 King Aethelberht of Wessex died.
 He was succeeded by his brother Aethelred I of Wessex.

 Aethelred was crowned King Aethelred I of Wessex at Kingston-upon-Thames.

 The Great Heathen Army marched north to Northumbria and took the city of York.

-marched north with an army but Burgred paid the Vikings to leave thus avoiding battle.
+marched north with an army but by the time they arrived Burgred had paid the Vikings to leave thus avoiding battle.

 The Viking force led by Ivar the Boneless entered Mercia and sacked the monastery at Peterborough killing the monks and abbot.

 The Great Heathen Army marched into East Anglia and defeated King Edmund of East Anglia.
 He was taken prisoner and horrifically murdered.

 First published 2016; Updated and re-published Jan 12 2021 @ 7:16 pm – Updated –